Trade grades: Who wins the Kyle Korver deal?

 Cleveland Cavaliers: A

 Quietly over the past year, the Cavaliers have transformed themselves into a team that shoots similarly to the rival Golden State Warriors.
-So far this season, Cleveland has attempted more of its shots beyond the arc than Golden State (38.7 percent of all attempts, second to the Houston Rockets) and made a better percentage of them (39.1 percent, second to the San Antonio Spurs).
+So far this season, Cleveland has attempted more 3-pointers than Golden State (38.7 percent of all attempts, second to the Houston Rockets) and made a better percentage of them (39.1 percent, second to the San Antonio Spurs).

 This is a continuation of what the Cavaliers did during last season's title run.
 So much for the notion that a jump-shooting team can't win the championship.